-DWQMS Operational Plan QMS-16 Revision Date: February 17, 2017 Revision: 5
+NORTH ( DWQMS Operational Plan QMS-16

+Revision Date: February 17, 2017 Revision: 5

+Approved By: Vice President, Ope rations & Engineering

-Title: Sampling, Testing and Monitoring Page 1 of 2
+Title: Sampling, Testing and Monitoring

 To document a procedure for sampling, testing and monitoring activities completed for all drinking water quality.
 The procedure describes how the sampling, testing and monitoring results are recorded and shared with the Owner, where applicable.